Pravu772/Campus-Power-Usage-Optimization-DB-System/README.md

-# Campus-Power-Usage-Optimization-DB-System
-# 🏫 Campus Power Usage Optimization – SQL Project
+#  Campus Power Usage Optimization – SQL Project

 A database system built to track and optimize energy usage across different buildings, departments, and devices within a campus environment.

 ---

-## 🎯 Objective
+##  Objective

 To create a normalized, relational SQL database system that helps:
 - Track power usage per device, room, and department